FinxdMC/FinxdMC/README.md

-just putting my images in this repo hi :D
+just putting my images in this repo :P